zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 the total area under the curve sums to 1.0 on the y-axis.
 The x-axis denotes a variable *z* that by statistical convention has a standard normal distribution.
-If you draw a random value from a normal distribution, the probability that the value falls in a particular interval, say from a to b, is given by the area under the curve between a and b.
+If you draw a random value from a normal distribution, the probability that the value falls in a particular interval, say from *a* to *b*, is given by the area under the curve between *a* and *b*.
 Software can be used to calculate these probabilities.

 Real-world populations may be